i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

 npm install non-repudiation-protocol
 ```

-Alternatively you can just download the [latest release](./releases/non-repudiation-protocol-latest.tgz) and install into your project with:
+Alternatively, you can just download the [latest release](./releases/non-repudiation-protocol-latest.tgz) and install into your project with:

 ```console
 npm install <path to non-repudiation-protocol-latest.tgz>